City Council Passes ‘Trust Act’

 Boston Police would only need to hold suspects under the request of ICE officials if there is a court-ordered warrant, or if they’ve committed a serious crime that makes them an immediate danger to the general public.

-During a brief discussion about the ordinance, City Councillor Sal LaMattina said constituents in his district have been hesitant to come forward and report crimes because of the very real threat of being detained by police, and possibly deported.
+During a brief discussion about the ordinance, City Councilor Sal LaMattina said constituents in his district have been hesitant to come forward and report crimes because of the very real threat of being detained by police, and possibly deported.

-Councillor Tito Jackson, who also supported the proposal, voiced similar concerns.
+Councilor Tito Jackson, who also supported the proposal, voiced similar concerns.
 “We’ve seen Ponzi schemes directed at immigrant communities, women who have been sexually assaulted, men and women harmed, and many of these people haven’t been able to pick up a telephone to call the police—that doesn’t sound to me like a secure community,” he said, adding that the passage of the bill was one of his “proudest days” as an elected leader.

 Zakim argued that data “overwhelmingly” confirms the majority of those detained and deported under the program have no criminal convictions.
 He said the federal program destroys the important relationship residents should have with the police in their community.